EricssonResearch/scott-eu/ff-metric-docker/README.md

 This is an early example of using ff-metric with Docker

-To build: docker build -t planner . (in the same directory as the Dockerfile) To run: docker run -ti planner -o work/gripper-domain-1.pddl -f work/gripper-problem-1.pddl
+To build: docker build -t ff-metric . (in the same directory as the Dockerfile) To run: docker run -ti ff-metric -o work/gripper-domain-1.pddl -f work/gripper-problem-1.pddl

 Limitations: